jywu20/Notes/Computer Science/Julia/ccall.md

 The code is a mess, but the first line is very clear: the two variables - `%0` and `%1` - are indeed passed as values; and therefore primitive types are always immutable.

+*The only way we are able to modify a variable in a primitive type is to reinterpret the variable as some sort of containers, and then modify its "elements".
+But this can't be done: no method of `reinterpret` can do so, and when you try to implement this yourself, you find you don't have enough primitives to do so.*

+*It may be possible to modify a memory region used to store someone with a primitive type; suppose we point a variable to that memory region, this may create a semantic ambiguity about whether the value of the latter variable should change.*

 ~~We can also verify this behavior using `StaticCompiler.jl`.~~ For some reason `StaticCompiler` refuses to accept the function in `Computer Science/scientific-lang/julia-primitive-type-calling-convention/user-defined-primitive-type-lib.jl`.
+I also fail to modify a primitive type because I can't convert it to a container type.